helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 ### Bringing it all together: Building the agent
 Finally, we are ready to assemble the pieces: agent, tools, and all the wiring in between.
 First you will need to decide which *agent type* you want to use.
 With langchain, there are a couple of agent types that are closely tied to OpenAI models.
 My rationale here was, I would rather not be immediately tied to one vendor, so I went with a simple but effective ReAct-type agent.
-> ReAct is an approach to solve various tasks with LLMs by generating both reasoning and actions.
+> ReAct is a pattern to help LLMs solve tasks by generating both reasoning and actions.
 Reasoning helps the LLM to plan, update, and explain its actions, while actions help the model to interact with external sources, such as websites or environments, to get more information.
-ReAct can perform better and more interpretable than methods that only use reasoning or actions.

 To use it, you need this pattern:
 ```python